rexresearch

 permit more effective surface softening of the substrate and

-throughout the length of the small cylindrical conductor as it is
+surface throughout the length of the small cylindrical conductor

-pressed against and rolled along the assemblage This explanation
+as it is pressed against and rolled along the assemblage This

-of what is apparently taking place is based both on the intense
+explanation of what is apparently taking place is based both on

-orange glow which develops in the intermediate foil in alignment
+the intense orange glow which develops in the intermediate foil

-with the small cylindrical roller, and on the slight surface
+in alignment with the small cylindrical roller, and on the

-slightly rippled contour, indicating that the localized heating is
+to assume a slightly rippled contour, indicating that the

 According to one aspect of the invention we provide a free